vippsas/vipps-ecom-api/vipps-ecom-api.md

    `fallBack` URL that the merchant provided earlier.

 **Please note:**
-1. Vipps can not guarantee that the user will get to the `fallBack` URL, since the user may switch away from Vipps or "kill" the app, or there may be network or battery problems, etc. before the URL is opened.
+1. Vipps cannot guarantee that the user will get to the `fallBack` URL, since the user may switch away from Vipps or "kill" the app, or there may be network or battery problems, etc. before the URL is opened.
    If the merchant relies 100 % on users visiting the `fallback` URL, there will